 Many brands of permanent hair color include with purchase a handy pair of disposable gloves along with brushes, spatulas, or measuring spoons for ease of application.

-Avoid staining your hands when applying permanent hair color at home.
+Disposable gloves: Avoid staining your hands when applying permanent hair color at home.
 Always wear a flexible pair of disposable gloves while applying a coloring agent.
-If you’d like to stock up, this 20-pack from Segbeauty comes at a reasonable cost.

-To avoid damage, do not brush your hair while it is wet.
-Follow your shampoo and conditioner with a dab of hair detangler to help prevent breakage and split ends.
-This “combing creme” from Carol’s Daughter smells lovely and helps create shiny, happy hair.
+Hair detangler: To avoid damage, do not brush your hair while it is wet.
+Follow your shampoo and conditioner with a dab or spritz of hair detangler to help prevent breakage and split ends.

 A. Hair coloring experts advise to go with a shade somewhat lighter and warmer than your natural shade.
 This subtlety helps minimize root maintenance.
 When highlights are added that do not touch the scalp, gray blends better, and you can go longer between touch-ups.